nvidia-holoscan/holohub/tutorials/holoscan_debugging/README.md

 #### How can I attach to a running Holoscan SDK session?

-Do the following to attach to a HoloHub application:
+Do the following to attach to a HoloHub application (C++ or Python):

 1. Launch the container with root permissions and start the process in the background:
 ```bash